-In the catastrophe that now inexorably unfolds, Wagner insisted that the rapid sequence of events and corresponding themes should strictly coin-cide.
-Every thematic entry must be given its full significance, even at those moments when the sheer volume of sound has the force of a hurricane; only this will prevent the outlines of the truly gigantic structure from being blurred.18
+TABLE 3: Interpretations of Siegmund's death in six productions sequence of events and corresponding themes should strictly coincide.
+Every thematic entry must be given its full significance, even at those moments when the sheer volume of sound has the force of a hurricane; only this will prevent the outlines of the truly gigantic structure from being blurred.10

 ► Referring to Example 6, measure 180/1/3 consists of both THE SPEAR and THE SWORD Leitmotive.
 THE SWORD as stated here is actually an evolution between itself and THE SWORD GUARDIAN, and the latter is intriguingly chopped in half (!) right as THE SPEAR motive enters between beats three and four; the motivic narrative here is clear.
-The fortissimo chords that begin in 180/2/3 are reminiscent of the LIGHTNING chords from the opening of the opera; perhaps this is Siegmund again trying to evade the attacks of his foe.
-The D minor that appears at the double bar announces both THE VOLSUNG RACE and the associative key of Wotan's spear.19 If I understand Wagner correctly, I posit that the actual moment of death comes at the double bar with the appearance of THE VOLSUNG RACE.
-As such, our proportional networks return to the precise FATE isomorphism at the
+The fortissimo chords that begin in 180/2/3 are reminiscent of the LIGHTNING chords from the opening of the music drama; perhaps this is Siegmund again trying to evade the attacks of his foe.
+The D minor that appears at the double bar announces both THE VOLSUNG RACE and the associative key of Wotan's spear.11 If I understand Wagner correctly, I posit that the actual moment of death comes at the double bar with the appearance of THE VOLSUNG RACE.
+As such, our networks return to the precise FATE isomorphism at the moment Siegmund passes.
+Please listen as James Levine, James Morris, and the Metropolitan Opera Orchestra perform Example 6.